- Patents are a form of Intellectual Property protection.

 - A patented invention must be new, inventive and useful.

 - Patents usually last for 20 years, but pharmaceutical patents can last for 25 years.

 - Innovation patents (which last for 8 years) are in the process of being phased out.

-So what is a patent?
+What is a patent?

-Why should I patent?
+Why should I apply for one?

 Patenting gives you exclusive rights to generate income from your invention, allowing you to stop others from manufacturing, using or selling your invention.
 If you would like to, you are able to license the invention to other parties.
 Patenting supports innovation in promoting the development of new products and technology by providing the incentive of holding exclusive commercial rights to these products.